-Paper copies of these free booklets can be ordered by contacting the Environmental Stewardship Division of ARD.
+Paper copies of these free booklets can be ordered by contacting the Environmental Stewardship Division of AF.
 You may call from anywhere in Alberta toll-free by dialing 310-0000 followed by 780-422-4385.

-Since 2000, ARD has been actively conducting agricultural related GHG research.
+Since 2000, AF has been actively conducting agricultural related GHG research.
 Some of this research has been studying GHGs from livestock and GHGs from various crop and tillage management practices.
-See below for a description of projects and publications that ARD staff and partners are currently involved in related to GHGs and climate change.
+See below for a description of projects and publications that AF staff and partners are currently involved in related to GHGs and climate change.

 Germar Lohstraeter taking a gas sample for nitrous oxide (N2O) flux measurements by using a gas chamber and syringe.

 Craig Sprout taking a soil sample to measure available nitrogen beside a GHG sampling chamber.